LeftOfHere/roomraccoon/README.md

-Run 'docker-compose up' to start the application.
+Run `docker-compose up` to start the application.
 It can be accessed on localhost:8080